cs50spring2021/nuggets-info/README.md

 ### Implementation spec

-You must submit an Implementation spec (written in Markdown): a summary of your approach to implementing the server (and player, for teams of 4) and any modules, providing the prototype and brief description of each function, and specifics of the data structure(s) you plan to use.
+You must submit an Implementation spec (written in Markdown): a summary of your approach to implementing the server (and client, for teams of 4) and any modules, providing the prototype and brief description of each function, and specifics of the data structure(s) you plan to use.
 You do not need to describe the `support` library or, if you use it, `libcs50`.

 Recall the lecture unit about Design; it has a section about [Implementation specs](https://www.cs.dartmouth.edu/~cs50/Lectures/units/design.html#implementation-spec).